- Aliases

 in Python

-- Want to control access to a class attribute without changing how it’s used.
+- Want to control attribute access to a Python class attribute without changing how it's used.

-- Need to run logic when an attribute is read or updated.
+- Need to run logic when an attribute value is read or updated.

-- Prefer cleaner syntax over calling getter/setter methods.
+- Prefer cleaner syntax over calling getter method/setter methods.

 - Want to validate or transform values before storing them.

-These cases are common in applications that rely on clean interfaces or enforce strict rules for internal state.
+These cases are common in applications that rely on clean interfaces or enforce strict rules for internal state, especially when working with instance attribute management.

 Examples of Python Property in Action